refactor

 Output:

-id_inverted: integer
+input: integer

-➡ ID of the inverted relationship.relationship
+➡ ID of the inverted relationship.output: Relationship

-➡ the inverted relationship.
+➡ The inverted relationship.

 Usage: